ZenkoSan/TreeOfSavior-en-research/Interface Limits & Typesetting.md

 <img src="https://raw.githubusercontent.com/ensata/TreeOfSavior-en-research/master/interface%20research/dialogue.jpg" align="middle" height="192" >

-* [Unicode and Full Alphabet test](https://raw.githubusercontent.com/ensata/TreeOfSavior-en-research/master/interface%20research/unicode%20test.jpg) - a pangram is a phrase that uses the language's entire alphabet.
+* [Unicode and Full Alphabet test](https://raw.githubusercontent.com/ensata/TreeOfSavior-en-research/master/interface%20research/unicode%20test.jpg) - A pangram is a phrase that uses the language's entire alphabet.
 All the basics for English and German are in here, as well as basic Unicode punctuation.
 I used {nl}'s, and you can see that there is actually a sixth line, that cuts off after one character.
 The character is repeated in the next window.
 Almost all Unicode failed, but this is usually caused by the font file that's loaded.
 The full character limits can be checked at https://www.google.com/fonts/specimen/Quattrocento

 <img src="https://raw.githubusercontent.com/ensata/TreeOfSavior-en-research/master/interface%20research/unicode%20test.jpg" align="middle" height="192" >

-* [A shorter Unicode test](https://raw.githubusercontent.com/ensata/TreeOfSavior-en-research/master/interface%20research/unicode%20test%20-short.jpg) The two failed characters in the second line are the reverse quotes, and I don't think anyone really uses those.
+* [A shorter Unicode test](https://raw.githubusercontent.com/ensata/TreeOfSavior-en-research/master/interface%20research/unicode%20test%20-short.jpg) - The two failed characters in the second line are the reverse quotes, and I don't think anyone really uses those.
 Also, I have included a three-period-character ellipsis in the first line, while the second line has the Unicode ellipsis.
 You people debate far too much about them.

 <img src="https://raw.githubusercontent.com/ensata/TreeOfSavior-en-research/master/interface%20research/unicode%20test%20-short.jpg" align="middle" height="128" >